Rockylane01/2-13_INTEX/README.md

  - search, add, view (do we need?), sort
  - edit button only viewable by admins and the relevant user

-index.ejs
- - all users can currently see the admin button (but not use it, which is good)

 many
  - change redirects to login page or when relevant the unauthorized error page